Deeming and financial assets

-If you are a veteran who has qualifying service and received service pension, or a war widow or widower who received income support supplement, your superannuation is assessable when you reach 60 years.
+If you are a veteran who has qualifying service and receives Service Pension, or a War Widow(er) who receives Income Support Supplement, your superannuation is assessable when you reach 60 years.

-If you receive partner service pension, an age pension or veteran payment from DVA, your superannuation funds are assessable when you reach pension age as per the table below:
+If you receive Service Pension Partner, a Social Security Age Pension or Veteran Payment from DVA, your superannuation funds are assessable when you reach pension age as per the table below:

 |Date of Birth||Pension age|